 - All-in-one payment processors: All-in-one payment processors like PayPal and Stripe combine a payment gateway and processing in one service.
 Most startups opt for these since they are an easy, secure way to get started selling products in a WordPress store and work with most shopping cart plugins.

-- Your own merchant account: If you already have a credit card processor or process more than $10,000 in payments each month, you may get better rates using your own merchant services provider and payment gateway.
-However, you may also need to meet the Payment Card Industry (PCI) compliance standards, which is why many small and mid-sized businesses stick with PayPal and Stripe.
+- Merchant accounts: If you already have a credit card processor or process more than $10,000 in payments each month, you may get better rates using a traditional merchant services account and payment gateway.

 Once you’ve decided on your payment provider, you’ll set up payment methods in the ecommerce plugin settings.
 Most payment methods require a “key” or “token,” which creates the connection between your store and the merchant processor.
 The plugin has fields for you to enter this information in the payment settings, and you’ll get these keys, or tokens, from your provider.
 After setup, you can run test payments by enabling the test, or “sandbox” mode, in your provider’s settings before going live.

 In addition to accepting traditional credit and debit card payments, adding more user-friendly options can increase your online store’s conversion rate: